Advent Not Arms: The faith reasons for suspending arms to Israel

 “They will beat their swords into plowshares and their spears into pruning hooks.
 Nation will not take up sword against nation, nor will they train for war anymore.”
 Isaiah 2:4

-This Advent we invite you to join us in shining a light in the darkness of war by signing our petition calling on the UK government to suspend arms sales to Israel.
+This Advent we invite you to join us in shining a light in the darkness of war by supporting our petition and calling on the UK government to suspend arms sales to Israel.